Ben-G/Website/content/post/24-Flux-iOS.md

 - Callback Blocks
 - Using the DB as source of truth

 All of these approaches can be valid in different scenarios.
-However, this menu of different options is a big source of inconsistencies in large codebases that have grown over multiple years.
+However, this menu of different options is a big source of inconsistencies in a large codebase that has grown over multiple years.

 ### Freedom is Dangerous